 Mission/Goals: This is a regular committee of the Parish Pastoral Council.
 It is responsible for overseeing and publishing parish activities, social events and communications.

-Update: A parish Fall Fair is planned for September 2013 on the campus grounds.
+Update: A parish Fall Fair is planned for most every September on the campus grounds.
 Food will be provided.
 You won’t want to miss the fun and entertainment for all ages.
 Watch the bulletin for details.

 Family Life Committee

 Mission/Goals: The Family Life committee is a permanent part of the Pastoral Council.
 It meets regularly and works with the Diocesan office to promote Christian marriages and family life.